Vidhi43/Social-Media-Data-Analysis-with-Python/README.md

-# social-media-eda

-# Social Media Data Analysis with Python
+# 📊 Social Media Data Analysis with Python

 ## 📌 Project Overview
-This project explores social media engagement (likes & retweets) across categories such as Tech, Politics, and Sports.
+This project explores social media engagement (likes & retweets) across categories such as **Tech, Politics, and Sports**.
 The analysis was conducted using **Python, Pandas, Matplotlib, and Seaborn**.

 The notebook walks through: